glasPal6/C_Hot_Reloading/README.md

 The purpose of this is to build a basic Hot Reloading example with raylib.

-The macros are taken from [Musializer](https://github.com/tsoding/musializer)
+The macros are taken from [Musializer](https://github.com/tsoding/musializer).

+Chechout [Hot Reloading in Zig](https://github.com/glasPal6/Zig_Hot_Reloading) for a zig version.

 ## Build